ghall15/fiscalhistory/webpage/bond_pricing_primer.rst

      **Means and Standard Deviations of Returns**

-Computed from the government budget constraint, the return on US Treasury debt is lower on average and considerably more volatile than the official reported interest costs.
+Imputed from the government budget constraint, the holding period return on US Treasury debt is lower on average and considerably more volatile than the official reported interest costs.
 The official interest payments average 5.2% of the debt while our measure of the real return on the debt averages 1.6%.
 If we subtract the inflation rate from the officially reported interest payments (the black line), the two series have roughly the same mean (1.5 versus 1.6).